PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

 `Mechanisms <Mechanism>` are the basic units of processing in a PsyNeuLink model.
 They have one or more Functions that perform their characteristic operations.

-`States <State>` represent the input(s) and output(s) of a Mechanism, and the parameters of its Function(s).
-States have Functions themselves, that determine the value of the State, and that can be used to modulate that value for learning, control and/or gating.
+`Ports <Port>` represent the input(s) and output(s) of a Mechanism, and the parameters of its Function(s).
+Ports have Functions themselves, that determine the value of the Port, and that can be used to modulate that value for learning, control and/or gating.

-`Projections <Projection>` are used to connect Mechanisms, transmit information between them, and to modulate the value of their States.
+`Projections <Projection>` are used to connect Mechanisms, transmit information between them, and to modulate the value of their Ports.

 Mechanisms and Projections are used to construct `Processes <Process>` -- simple Compositions that comprise a linear sequence of Mechanisms and Projections.
 Processes, in turn, can be combined to construct a `System` -- a more complex